Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.7.4
+⬇️ Download Save As dialog fixed
+Some users reported that the "Save As" dialog was not showing up anymore.
+It is now solved!

 # 3.7.3
 ⬇️ Firefox download bug fixed
 Some users reported that the extension was not working on Firefox.
 The issue is now solved!